Gilly1970/BPI-R4_Openwrt_Snapshot_Build/README.md

 	 * If 'yes' enter into the make menuconfig and make the changes you need and save, it will continue the build process with your new .config changes.
 	 * A new .config.new file will be saved in the config directory..
 To make it the default config to use for your next build, just rename it from .config.new to .config

-6. Error Checks - All scripts and patches will be auto chacked with dos2unix and corrected if needed.
+6. Error Checks - All scripts and patches will be auto checked with dos2unix and corrected if needed.

 7. Permissions - All scripts, patches and folders used will have the correct permissins applied during the build process.